• Link to Facebook

 What Is A Car Accident?
 All You Need To Know About It

 The normal day that you expected can be turned on its head with the suddenness of a car accident.
 One moment, you are on I-15 near Point of the Mountain or merging onto Bangerter Highway.
-And, while the next is a jarring of metal and ringing ears and a thousand questions at once.
+And the next is a jarring of metal and ringing ears and a thousand questions at once.
 Higher likelihood of crashing with snow in Parleys Canyon, sudden summer storms on I-80, and heavy city traffic in the state of Utah.

 Key Points You Should Know